MHier-RAG: Multi-Modal RAG for Visual-Rich Document Question-Answering via Hierarchical and Multi-Granularity Reasoning: Experiments

 \subsection{Ablation Experiments}

 \textbf{MMLongBench-Doc.} Table \ref{ablation} presented ablation results on the MMLongBench-Doc dataset.
-After removing all visual information, the performance of the variant model \texttt{MMRAG-DocQA\textsubscript{$_{v_1}$}} decreased to 46.9\%, which highlighted the importance of simultaneously integrating textual and visual information for the RAG-based method in Doc-QA. \texttt{MMRAG-DocQA\textsubscript{$_{v_2}$}} restricted the number of parent page from ten to one, resulting in a performance decline to 46.6\%.
+After removing all visual information, the performance of the variant model \texttt{MHier-RAG\textsubscript{$_{v_1}$}} decreased to 46.9\%, which highlighted the importance of simultaneously integrating textual and visual information for the RAG-based method in Doc-QA. \texttt{MHier-RAG\textsubscript{$_{v_2}$}} restricted the number of parent page from ten to one, resulting in a performance decline to 46.6\%.
 The drop suggested that expanding the scope of parent page retrieval can enhance model performance.
-The removal of summary retrieval in \texttt{MMRAG-DocQA\textsubscript{$_{v_3}$}} degraded the generalized accuracy to 43.3\%, indicating that the document-level summary retrieval is essential for aggregating evidences across multiple pages.
-After discarding the page-level parent page retrieval, \texttt{MMRAG-DocQA\textsubscript{$_{v_4}$}} showed the lowest accuracy of 37.5\%, thereby confirming the importance of parent page retrieval in integrating multi-modal content.
+The removal of summary retrieval in \texttt{MHier-RAG\textsubscript{$_{v_3}$}} degraded the generalized accuracy to 43.3\%, indicating that the document-level summary retrieval is essential for aggregating evidences across multiple pages.
+After discarding the page-level parent page retrieval, \texttt{MHier-RAG\textsubscript{$_{v_4}$}} showed the lowest accuracy of 37.5\%, thereby confirming the importance of parent page retrieval in integrating multi-modal content.

 It is worth noting that, the accuracy of unanswerable questions (UNA) in four variant models increased, suggesting that overly broad retrieval may introduce distractors in unanswerable cases.